ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 🔔 SQL injection is a special case of injection attacks, and we have already noted that injection attacks are so common and dangerous that they are 2017 OWASP Top 10 #1.
 SQL injection specifically is such a common cause of security vulnerabilities that just SQL injection is 2021 CWE Top 25 #6 and 2019 CWE Top 25 #6.
 SQL injection is also identified as [CWE-89](https://cwe.mitre.org/data/definitions/89.html), *Improper Neutralization of Special Elements used in an SQL Command (‘SQL Injection’)*.

-Remember, we want to try to use an approach that is easy to use correctly - it needs to be secure by default.
+Again, we want to try to use an approach that is easy to use correctly - it needs to be secure by default.

 For databases, there are well-known solutions that are far easier to use securely.